 Producers and Electronic Musicians

 If you create music digitally using a computer, software, and hardware, you may qualify for the electronic digital instrument (EDI) program.
-Learn more about the EDI program on this page.
+Learn more about the EDU program.

 Composers and Songwriters

 If composing or songwriting is your primary focus, you may choose to perform an original piece on your primary instrument that showcases your individual style.
 Your original piece should be no longer than three minutes, and you should also prepare a second piece from the above listing (no longer than three minutes).

 If you are a singer-songwriter, please note that you must choose one principal instrument for the audition.
 For example, if you play guitar and sing, you must choose to be assessed on either guitar or voice (not both).